Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Avg Intent Score

-Displays the average Intent score for the selected time frame.
+Displays the average Intent score for the selected time span.
 Higher Intent scores indicate better AI Agent performance in matching user queries.
 For more information, see [Machine Learning Intents](../../ai/empower/nlu/intents/ml-intents.md).

 To find the average intent score, Insights sums up all the intent scores and divides the sum by the total number of records.